How to fix TCL TV Black Screen: Easy Strategy

 Does a TCL TV have a reset button?

 Press the Settings button on the TCL Android TV remote control.
 Scroll to Device Preference > More Settings > Reset.
-On the Factory data Reset warning screen, click Factory data Reset.
-Decide on Erase Everything.
+On the Factory data Reset warning screen, click Factory Data Reset.
+Decide on Erasing Everything.

 How can you tell if the backlight of your TV is damaged?